Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Results Comparative Analysis

-As shown in Table \ref{AE Results Tables}, the rule-based method achieved a detection rate of 100\% and a suggestion accuracy of 96.27\%.
-This high performance is primarily due to its extensive dictionary and predefined rules, which allow it to effectively flag and correct errors covered within its scope.
-The M2M100 model also performed well, with a detection rate of 95.82\% and a suggestion accuracy of 78.90\%.
-This suggests that the MT-based approach is capable of effectively identifying and correcting spelling errors, even in a low-resource language setting.
-The LLM-based models---Gemma 2b and MT5-small---showed lower detection rates and suggestion accuracies.
-Gemma 2b detected 76.19\% of errors with a suggestion accuracy of 43.28\%, while MT5-small detected 90.62\% of errors with a suggestion accuracy of 57.15\%.
-These results indicate that while LLMs have some capacity to correct spelling errors, they are less effective than the MT-based approach and the rule-based method in this specific task.
+As shown in Table \ref{AE Results Tables}, the rule-based method achieved a detection rate of 100\% and a suggestion accuracy of 96.27\%, with a low false positive rate of 2.5\%.
+This high performance is primarily due to its dictionary---built from the Feriji Dataset---and predefined rules, which allow it to effectively flag and correct errors within its scope while rarely misidentifying correct words.
+The M2M100 model also performed well, with a detection rate of 95.82\%, a suggestion accuracy of 78.90\%, and a false positive rate of 4.2\%, indicating its capability to identify and correct spelling errors in a with minimal over-correction.
+The LLM-based models---Gemma 2b and MT5-small---showed lower detection rates and suggestion accuracies, coupled with higher false positive rates.
+Gemma 2b detected 76.19\% of errors with a suggestion accuracy of 43.28\% and a false positive rate of 15.3\%, while MT5-small detected 90.62\% of errors with a suggestion accuracy of 57.15\% and a false positive rate of 8.7\%.
+These results suggest that while LLMs can correct some spelling errors, they are less effective than the MT-based and rule-based methods in this task and are more prone to incorrectly flagging correct words.
+The reasons of this poor performance of LLMs is due to the fact they were not pre-trained on Zarma, thereby limiting their accuracies in Zarma related tasks.